duckfuss/duckfuss.github.io/content/Entertaining the truth.md

 >[!quote] Specific media outlets – as well as journalists – need to be far more open about their biases and clearer about distinguishing news from comment.
 >*[[Nic Newman and Richard Fletcher - Bias, Bullshit and Lies - Report.pdf|Nic Newman et al.]]*

-Whilst respectable opinion columns on both sides *will* surface evidence and statistics to back their claims, respectable opinion columns on both sides *are **able to*** surface evidence and statistics to back their claims.
+Whilst respectable opinion columns on both sides *will* surface evidence and statistics to back their claims, respectable opinion columns on both sides ***can*** surface evidence and statistics to back their claims.
 There is **no** neutral meta-analysis, **no** equal assessment of facts, **no** opportunity for the reader to even see all the facts.
 Rather the job of an opinion writer is to construct the illusion of evidence stacking up to support their thesis.

 >[!question]- 3 questions...